LoneKP/LoneKP/content/privacy-policy/index.md

 ### Where is your data stored?

 I use Heroku to host the Brainstormer app.
-Heroku is, as you can read in their [security policy](https://www.heroku.com/policy/security), committed to keeping customer’s data safe.
+Heroku is, as you can read in their [security policy](https://www.heroku.com/policy/security), committed to keeping customers' data safe.

 &nbsp;